flyingcow8/export_caffe_model/README.md

 # export_caffe_model
-convert ir to caffe model
+Help to convert ir to caffe model

+You should install protobuf first, then modify the path in Makefile.